Information for Authors

-For further information on Accepted Papers, please see our Post-print policy.
+For further information on Accepted Articles, please see our Post-print policy.

 13.2 Proof corrections

 Proofs are checked using our online author proofing system.
 A link to the proof of your article is sent to the email address supplied for the corresponding author.
 It is the authors' responsibility to inform the Editorial Office of any changes to this email address.

 Only typographical and absolutely essential factual changes may be made at this stage.